aibrite/jdash-docs/src/backend/jdash-cloud.md

         jdash.Provider.init({
             apiKey: 'API KEY',
             userToken: function (tokenCallback) {
-                // make a XMLHttpRequest (aka Ajax call) to your end point
+                // make a XMLHttpRequest (aka Ajax call) to your endpoint
                 // you can use any ajax library ie $.ajax, we are just using axios
                 // response must be a jwt string. jdash.Http.get('auth/jwt').then(function (result) {